2023 Best Agriculture Schools in Missouri

 After completing their degree, agriculture and agriculture operations graduates from Northwest carry an average student debtload of $19,871.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $145.

-Out of the 7 schools in Missouri that were part of this year’s ranking, Southeast Missouri State University landed the # 3 spot on the list.
+A rank of #3 on this year’s list means Southeast Missouri State University is a great place for agriculture and agriculture operations students.
 Southeast Missouri State University is a moderately-sized public school located in the city of Cape Girardeau.

 Agriculture & Agriculture Operations majors at Southeast Missouri State University take out an average of $15,809 in student loans while working on their egree.